Easy Chicken Pot Pie Recipe

-Your mom or grandmother probably made a chicken pot pie and this classic recipe is going to remind you of theirs!
-It’ a classic chicken pot pie, made a bit easier for today’s busy mom using simple ingredients that give great flavor with less time.
+Your mom or grandmother probably made a chicken pot pie and this classic recipe is going to remind you of it.
+Our version is easier to make for today’s busy mom using simple ingredients that give great flavor with less time.

-This easy chicken pot pie recipe is my go-to dinner that never disappoints.
-It’s simply the best chicken pot pie recipe.
-It’s a favorite comfort food perfect for a family gathering or an easy weeknight meal.
-You’ll never buy a frozen pot pie again.
+This easy pot pie recipe is my go-to dinner that never disappoints.
+It’s so easy and so good that you’ll never buy a frozen pot pie again.

 - 2 premade Pillsbury pie crusts (1 package)